ademkaya85/SpeedSignDetectorWithTimeLimitations/README.md

 https://user-images.githubusercontent.com/100349023/227057961-8455a7f1-f6b4-4f85-bf0a-c3e219835fb6.mp4

 Another difficulty in detecting sign speed accurs while driving with high speed.
-The algorithm is able to detect the speed limit correctly emough times.
+The algorithm is able to detect the speed limit correctly enough times.
 The following video was captured while driving around 80 km/h.
 The original video has the following properties.
 Dimensions: 1920 × 1080, fps: 30.
 The speed limit 80 was detected 19 times.